-“It’s 20+ years since EAB arrived in North America and it is still spreading, so we need to do something different”
+“It’s 20+ years since EAB arrived in North America and it is still spreading, so we need to do something different ”

 Limitiations

-Awareness: Low public awareness and weak political support.
+Awareness: Low public awareness and political prioritizaion

-Coordination: Staffing and coordination problems within organizations.
+Coordination: Staffing and coordination problems within organizations

-Multiple Demands: Other invasive pests competing for attention and resources.
+Multiple Demands: Other invasive pests competing for attention and resources

 Ideal Management Strategies